 What Does Bad Steak Smell Like?

-If Meat Turns Brown in the Fridge is it Bad?
+Is Brown Meat in the Fridge Bad?

 If your steak has turned brown in the fridge, this doesn’t necessarily mean that it has gone bad.
 Sometimes meat turns brown due to an oxidation process.
 You’ll want to smell the brown steak as well as feel it to see if it has any other signs of going bad.
 If it doesn’t, it’s likely safe to eat!